imqcam/documentation/docs/users_guide/overview.md

 analysis or shared using common cloud-based file management tools that are ill-suited for research artifact curation.

-The IMQCAM provides a centralized portal for the management of data and software artifacts for materials researchers.
+The IMQCAM digital twin environment provides a centralized portal for the management of data and software artifacts for materials researchers.
 It consists of the following: